phptek/silverstripe-jsontext/README.md

 In Postgress the `#>` path match operator can act as an object or a text matcher, but the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.

-I see nothing but confusion arising if the same operator were to be treated differently depending on the specific *type of JSON* stored.
-I'm a reasonable man however, and am prepared for a discussion :-)

 Regardless of the type of query in-use you can set what form you'd like the data returned in via the `setReturnType()` method, on a query by query basis.